furkanulutas0/furkanulutas0/README.md

 </div>

 ### <br><p>Glad to see you here!</p>
-- 🎓 I'm currently studying Software Engineering at Doğuş University.
+- 🎓 I'm currently studying Software Engineering at Doğuş University (4/4).
 - 💻 I'm passionate about full-stack development and solving real-world problems.
 - 🚀 Currently exploring new technologies in cloud computing and AI-assisted systems.
 - 📚 Actively contributing to projects and collaborating with student communities.